Gauravseta/dell-emc/readMe.txt

 *****************Known issues **************************

-1. Advanced requirements are not met, just basic criteria to qualify due to time limitation, hence app is made scalable such that it can be implemented in future.
+1. Advanced requirements are met but searching a text changes the data.
+2. Sorting and search UI is scattered due and could not make a proper finish, due to being late.

 **********************UI Portfolio *********************************